superfly/docs/reference/private-networking.html.md

 You can use `appname.flycast` domains.
 They behave like `appname.internal` domains except they only return Flycast addresses (if you have any) of the app.

 The original motivation for this is accommodating PostgreSQL clients that don’t like raw IPv6 addresses in the connection string.
-The eagle eyed, and elephant-memoried of you might remember that we introduced Flycast for PostgreSQL to get away from DNS!
+The eagle-eyed and elephant-memoried of you might remember that we introduced Flycast for PostgreSQL to get away from DNS!
 Why are we going back?
 The problem we were trying to get away from with DNS is avoiding the case where there is a lag between a PostgreSQL instance becoming unhealthy or dying and it getting removed from DNS.
 Flycast IPs don’t change so we don’t have to worry about that issue in this case.

 ## Private Network VPN